 - Edge of village situation with views over the village

-- Short distance to Coupiac and then to St Affrique
+- Short distance to Coupiac and 25 minutes to St Affrique

-This 16th century edge of village house has been extended over the centuries and is set in about 1/3 acre of gardens and overlooks some fields towards the village church with its famous Tour des Hospitaliers.
-The house was originally built as a one up, one down peasants farmhouse and was extended in the 1800s and then modernised when the current owner bought the property in 2001.
-Together with the adjoining barns, this makes for a delightful ensemble and offers potential for the enlargement of the living accommodation if wanted and the creation of a gite, subject to any consents that may be needed.
-The accommodation is described in the next paragraph.
+This 16th century edge of village house has been extended over the centuries and is set in about 1/3 acre of manageable, rural gardens.
+It overlooks the Mairie and beyond to forests and fields, and has a wonderful view of the village church with its famous Tour des Hospitaliers.
+The house, originally built as a one up, one down peasants' farmhouse, was extended twice in the 1800s.
+It was modernised in 2001 and has been fully maintained since then.
+Together with the two barns, this makes for a delightful ensemble.

 Outside and services

 There is a parking area off the lane which leads into the garden, which extends to about 1/3 acre of lawns, borders and grounds.
 The house is partly surrounded by fields , in one direction overlooking the village, one minute's walk away.
 All in all, this is a property that needs to be seen to be truly appreciated.
 SERVICES Mains water and electricity, septic tank drainage, broadband from Orange or other suppliers is available but wifi to the property is presently supplied by the Mairie.
 DPE/GES N/A Taxe Fonciere 408 euros pa and a separate rubbish collection charge of 94 euros pa.
 Taxe dhabitation: dependent on number of residents